-Life coaches understand that every family has its problems, whether those problems are as commonplace as not knowing how to deal with a sulky teenager, or as complex and devastating as trying to cope with a betrayal or a separation.
+Life coaches understand that every family has its problems, whether those problems are as commonplace as not knowing how to deal with difficult teenage behaviour, or as complex and devastating as trying to cope with betrayal or a separation.

 Family coaching sessions are designed to provide families with the tools and techniques to resolve conflicts, reach compromises and hopefully transform a difficult living situation into a comfortable one.